PROGRAM STRUCTURE - COURSES

 Attendance and program assessment

 The MSDG adopts a blended learning approach combining both face-to-face and online teaching.
-The program includes three compulsory weeks of frontal lessons (or on-campus sessions), each one introducing the term: i.e., the first will take place at the beginning (January 2025), the second in the middle (June 2025), and the last at a later stage of the teaching program (September 2025).
+The program includes two compulsory weeks of frontal lessons (or on-campus sessions), each one introducing the term: i.e., the first will take place at the beginning (February/March 2026), and the second at a later stage of the teaching program (September 2026.

 Frontal lessons will take place at LUMSA Venues in Rome, Italy.
 The frontal lessons introduce the pillars.

-E-learning mode: the rest of the classes will be run in , consisting of e-lessons and of interactive e-lab.
+E-learning mode: the rest of the classes will be run in an e-learning mode, consisting of e-lessons and an interactive e-lab.

 Team Work: students will be divided in thematic groups that will work of specific project for each pillar.